gatling/gatling/src/docs/content/reference/current/core/concepts/index.md

 {{< /alert >}}

 The example below doesn't execute 5 HTTP requests.
-It creates 5 dandling HTTP requests definitions that don't have any effect.
+It creates 5 dangling HTTP requests definitions that don't have any effect.

 {{< include-code "dsl-bad" java kt scala >}}